gd-discov3r/Recon_Methodology/README.md

 # Recon_Methodology
-Advance and Easy recon methodology (using this files you can easy to hunt on your target) 2 files are there 1 is for steps and another is for commands lines
+Advance and Easy recon methodology😎 :

+(Using this files you can easy to hunt on your target) 2 files are there 1 is for steps and another is for commands lines

 <img width="1440" alt="EAT sleep hack repeat (1)" src="https://user-images.githubusercontent.com/65278849/185999117-62a08ac2-630f-4873-ab3b-22ae4cf0071a.png">